 Letting them know

-- Share the post on twitter and give them a hat tip
+- Share the post on twitter and give them a hat tip.
+That can be as simple as adding a “h/t @username” when sharing.

-- Drop them an email saying “As a courtesy, I wanted to let you know that I referenced what you wrote/said in a recent blog post of mine etc, keep up the good work”
+- Drop them an email saying “As a courtesy, I wanted to let you know that I referenced what you wrote/said in a recent blog post of mine etc, keep up the good work.”
+It’s really as simple as that.

 Does it take some time to get used to this type of blogging?
 Yes, it totally does.
 It might take a year, but that’s okay.
-If you learn how to use the internet as a communications medium and engagement medium, and it’s conversation versus broadcast medium that you start to get comfortable doing it.
+If you learn how to use the internet as a communications medium and engagement medium, you start to get comfortable doing it.